littlee/jquery-include/README.md

 jquery-include
 ==============

-An simple way to include html using jQuery and AJAX
+A simple way to include html using jQuery and AJAX

 Usage
 =====